-Nothing quite stirs a child’s imagination like creativity—and, with all the extra time available, summer is a great time to let creativity run wild.
+Nothing quite stirs a child’s imagination like creativity, and with all the extra time available, summer is a great time to let creativity run wild.
 You can help fuel your child’s creativity with these easy DIY projects, which are indoor friendly and perfect for those rainy days.
-Rain or shine, though, they will bring some serious fun into your home this summer!

 How to make your own glow chalk